-Sometimes as we age, our eyes seem to look older than the rest of our face.
-Your eyes might have creases and crow's feet at the corners, bags under them, or brows that droop excessively.
+For many people, the eye area seems to age faster the rest of the face, causing them to look perpetually tired or older than they feel.
 It's a fact of life that aging around the eyes is inevitable.
-At The Plastic Surgery Group we help women and men look and feel younger and more refreshed through a facial cosmetic surgery procedure called blepharoplasty, also known as eyelid surgery.
+At The Plastic Surgery Group, our board-certified plastic surgeons help women and men look and feel younger and more refreshed through a facial cosmetic surgery procedure called blepharoplasty, also known as eyelid surgery.
 Our patients in Albany, New York, choose this popular procedure to rejuvenate the upper eyelids, lower eyelids, or both sets of eyelids.

 Meet the expertly trained Albany plastic